HalfHashd/hubpal-sui2/README.md

 - **Link:** [https://github.com/HalfHashd/hubpal-sui-demo](https://github.com/HalfHashd/hubpal-sui-demo)
 - **Note:** `HubGo.org` forwards to this GitHub repo.

-- Both are being worked on - looking to launch, once we (me and my LLM AIs) come up with a killer use case for the devs adn degens, bc we win them, we win the world, and the 99% ain't really ready for paying attention still. </br>
+Both sites are being worked on - as I am looking to launch, looking for project mates, once we (me and my LLM AIs) come up with a killer use case for the devs adn degens, bc we win them, we win the world, and the 99% ain't really ready for paying attention still. </br>

-- HubPal.org goes to our mock demo site.
-Created 08.22.2025</br>
-- Hubgo.org comes to this READMe page.
-Created 08.18.2025</br>

 # HubPal.sui